 Judith Marchand is Vice President, Strategic Partnerships and has more than 30 years’ experience in higher education, private philanthropy, and public charities.
 Ms. Marchand is responsible for leading and implementing organizational strategies and initiatives domestically and internationally, including collaborating with NPT’s stakeholders to ensure its successful growth.
 Ms. Marchand worked for 22 years managing the growth of the John Templeton Foundation.
 Most recently, she was Vice President of Special Projects and Director of the globally prestigious Templeton Prize.
 Ms. Marchand's nonprofit career began while pursuing a Bachelor of Science degree in Management at the University of Pennsylvania and working in in the Department of Medicine as an administrator, and coordinator of faculty affairs.
 She is a trained paralegal, a member of several professional societies, and is currently pursuing a MS in Organizational Leadership.

-Andrea Rush is Assistant Vice President of Grantmaking Services and has more than 10 years of experience handling all aspects of grant services, including foreign grants, within NPT.
+Andrea Rush is Vice President of Premier Philanthropic Services and has more than 10 years of experience handling all aspects of grant services, including foreign grants, within NPT.
 Ms. Rush is a member of the Grant Managers Network and has attended numerous programs administered by LaSalle University’s Non-profit Center, Delaware Valley Grantmakers, and the Council on Foundations.
 Ms. Rush also spent several years as an elementary school teacher for the School District of Philadelphia.
 She has a Bachelor of Science in Education from Temple University and graduated Summa Cum Laude.

 NPT's financial information